Code-Institute-Submissions/RossClarkScotland-Milestone2/README.md

 User story 1:

-&quot;As someone reading _American Gods_ right now, I&#39;d love to know more about all the locations in the novel so I can really put myself in Shadow&#39;s shoes as I read.&quot;
+&quot;As someone reading *American Gods* right now, I&#39;d love to know more about all the locations in the novel so I can really put myself in Shadow&#39;s shoes as I read.&quot;

 User story 2:

-&quot;As a huge fan of _American Gods,_ I&#39;ve wanted to make a road trip based on the novel for a long time and I&#39;d really like information on how to plan that trip.&quot;
+&quot;As a huge fan of *American Gods*, I&#39;ve wanted to make a road trip based on the novel for a long time and I&#39;d really like information on how to plan that trip.&quot;

 User story 3:

-&quot;As someone currently making a road trip based on _American Gods_, I really need information on where to stay and eat, as well as on what to do, in each place I visit.&quot;
+&quot;As someone currently making a road trip based on *American Gods*, I really need information on where to stay and eat, as well as on what to do, in each place I visit.&quot;

 User story 4:

-&quot;As a huge fan of _American Gods,_ I found the music in the novel really atmospheric and I&#39;d love to listen to it to evoke my memories of the book.&quot;
+&quot;As a huge fan of *American Gods*, I found the music in the novel really atmospheric and I&#39;d love to listen to it to evoke my memories of the book.&quot;

 **Features: Existing features**